ancipov/cordova-plugin-mapbox/README.md

 ```
 ### Mapbox.saveTile
 Save tile with coordinate in map center and zoom level from 0 to 12
-- {function} success - callback function which takes parameter data that will be invoked on successs
+- {function} success - callback function which takes parameter data that will be invoked on successs (will return progress value from 0.0 to 1.0, 1.0 mean downloading finished)
 - {function} error - callback function which takes a parameter error which will be invoked on failure

 Example: